ajeetdsouza/zoxide/README.md

 curl.exe -A "MS" https://webinstall.dev/zoxide | powershell
 ```

-Alternatively, you can use a package manager:
+Or, you can use a package manager:

 | Repository      | Instructions                          |
 | --------------- | ------------------------------------- |